-$$X = \pi(u). \tag{1}$$
+$$X = \pi(\mathbf{u}). \tag{1}$$

-Each chart may be associated with a texture image $\mathbb{I}$ .
-Such meshes, parameterization, and textures can all be obtained from standard RGDB scanning and mesh registration techniques (in our examples we used FaceShift [1]).
+Each chart may be associated with a texture image I. Such meshes, parameterization, and textures can all be obtained from standard RGDB scanning and mesh registration techniques (in our examples we used FaceShift [1]).

-As the characters move in 3D, we assume they are imaged with some RGB-D system which produces a body mesh $\tilde{x}t$ at frame t.
-It is usually produced by some variant of the ICP algorithm with point cloud data.
-However, the key point is that these meshes capture the body shape but not the sliding of skin over the body.
-The true skin mesh, $x_t$ , is no longer aligned with the body mesh $\tilde{x}t$ .
-Our goal is to reconstruct $x_t$ .
+As the person moves in 3D, we assume they are imaged with some RGB-D system which produces a body mesh \tilde{x}t at frame t.
+They are usually produced by some variant of the ICP algorithm with point cloud data.
+However, the key point is that these meshes capture the body shape but not the sliding of the skin over the body.
+The true skin mesh, x_t , is no longer aligned with the body mesh \tilde{x}t .
+Our goal is to reconstruct x_t .

-To this end, the skin is imaged by a camera, with associated projection matrix P, to produce a color image $I_t$ .
-The image coordinate of the skin vertex $x_t$ is denoted $u_t$ .
+To this end, the skin is imaged by a camera, with associated projection matrix P, to produce a color image I_t .
+The image coordinate of the skin vertex x_t is denoted u_t .
 Therefore, we can write: